School Bus Tender

 We will start the tender process in 2019, with tenderers being advised of the outcome in early to mid-2020.

-In a series of workshops held earlier this year with current contracted suppliers and supply chain representatives, Ministry officials shared the tender time frames and discussed the high level vehicle specifications that could be considered during the next school bus tender.
+In a series of workshops held in 2018 with current contracted suppliers and supply chain representatives, Ministry officials shared the tender time frames and discussed the high level vehicle specifications that could be considered during the next school bus tender.